Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Whitecross - Whitecross

-Guitarist Rex Carroll got his start in music while attending Northern Illinois University in the late seventies when he was a member of a local Christian rock group called A Band Called Light.
-Attempting to establish a musical career upon graduating from school, Carroll began sending demo tapes to various labels until Mirage/Atlantic contacted him and suggested he join the secular hard rock band Fierce Heart.
-Carroll proceeded to contribute all the rhythm and lead guitar work to Fierce Heart’s very fine 1985 self-titled debut album, but afterwards he longed to get involved in another Christian project.
-Upon returning to Illinois, Carroll started giving guitar lessons until one of his students, vocalist Scott Wenzel, announced he was looking for a lead guitarist.
-Since Carroll was also seeking a lead vocalist, the two formed a partnership that led to the creation of Whitecross in 1986.
-(Wenzel came up with the bands name after drawing it from Isaiah 1:18.)
-The two began working on new material, and after recording a demo tape, they were soon signed to Pure Metal Records.
-The rest, as they say, is history.
+Whitecross traces to the late seventies when Carroll was part of a local Christian rock band A Band Called Light while attending Northern Illinois University.
+Upon graduating, he attempted to establish a musical career and subsequent to sending a demo tape to several labels, Mirage/Atlantic reached out and suggested he join mainstream hard rock act Fierce Heart.
+Carroll contributed all rhythm and lead guitar to the Fierce Heart 1985 self-titled debut but longed to get involved in another Christian project.
+After returning to Illinois, he started giving guitar lessons to Wenzel, who announced he was looking for a guitarist.
+Since Carroll was also seeking a vocalist, the two formed a partnership that led to the 1986 founding of Whitecross, a moniker drawn from Isaiah 1:18.
+The two began work on new material, and after recording a demo signed to Pure Metal Records.

 Who will you follow?